xiaoxiae/Robotics-Simplified-Website/docs/odometry/sensor-values.md

 - **Distance Δ** - how much did we move by?
 - **Heading Δ** - which way are we heading?

-Assuming we have encoders on both sides of the robot, the former is quite easy to calculate: we can simply get the values the encoders on both of the sides are reading.
-Assuming we also have a gyro, the second one is easy too: get the value the gyro is reading.
+Assuming we have encoders on both sides of the robot, the distance is quite easy to calculate: we can read the values the encoders on both of the sides are reading and average them.
+Assuming we also have a gyro, heading is quite easy too: we can get the heading directly as the values the gyro is returning.

 But what if we didn't have a gyro?

 ## Calculate heading without gyro
-Although gyro is arguably the best way to measure the current heading, it's not always available.
-It might be too expensive, impractical to include on a small robot, or because of other conditions that deem it unusable.
-In cases like these, it is good to know, how to calculate heading only from readings of the encoders.
+Although gyro is arguably the most precise way to measure the current heading, it's not always available.
+It might be too expensive, impractical to include on a small robot, or not used because of other conditions that deem it unusable.
+In cases like these, it is good to know how to calculate heading only from readings of the encoders.

 Say the robot drove a small arc.
 The left encoder measured a distance `l` and the right side measured a distance `r`.
 The length between the two wheels is `c`, the angle by which we turned is `ω` (measured in radians), and `x` is just a variable to help with our calculations.
 Here is an illustration: